isama22/ArtSite/README.md

 # An Interactive Personal Art Site
-A site furnished with pieces of art I've made with a disguised login button that allows for updates to the site to be made via crud on the web.
+A Django application made to house a portion of body of art work I've made over the past year.
+With the discreet login button placed on the home page, I can easily update content via crud on a browser.
 <br></br>
 <strong>Technologies:</strong> Django | Python | postgreSQL | AWS S3 Image Hosting
 <br></br>